mattsherwood87/CoNNECT/docs/source/cluster_computing/MySQL_database.rst

 .. code-block:: shell-session

-   $ mysql --login-path=client
+   $ mysql --login-path=client <database>

+where <database> is replaced with the MySQL database.
+Currently, all projects are contained in a single database, "CoNNECT".

-Each project will have two tables: one main table containing all files except source files and one source table containing files within the BIDS sourcedata directory.
-The main table (referred to in the project's credentials as searchTable) contains the elements described in :numref: `mysql_data_table`.
-The sourcedata table contains the elements described in :numref: `mysql_sourcedata_table`.
+Each project will have two tables in the CoNNECT database: one main table containing all files except source files and one source table containing files within the BIDS sourcedata directory.
+The main table (referred to in the project's `credentials as searchTable <../Developed_Custom_Python_toolkits/credentials:Project Credentials
+File>` contains the elements described in :numref:`mysql_data_table`.
+The sourcedata table contains the elements described in :numref:`mysql_sourcedata_table`.

 MySQL allows efficent queries of files contained within a project's directories.
 This will optimize file searching and data processing.
 Any ‘-‘ are illegal characters in the table name and are generally replaced with an underscore (‘_’).

 .. _mysql_data_table:

 .. list-table:: The main database for each project <searchTable>.
    :widths: 25 50 25
    :header-rows: 1